White Island eruption: Two missing bodies likely washed out to sea

 It is Clement's "strong view" that the bodies of Langford and Marshall-Inman were washed out to sea.

+The recovery team were "deeply disappointed" they had not been able to recover him for his family, Clement said.

+The Langford family are in Australia focusing on Winona's brother Jesse Langford, 19, who survived and is in hospital in Australia.

-Since the 9th of December there has been no sighting of Langford's body.
+Since December 9, there has been no sighting of Winona Langford's body.

+Clement is briefing his counterpart in Australia who will relay that information to her extended family.

+The 17-year-old's parents Kristine Langford, 45, and Anthony Langford, 51, also died in the Whakaari tragedy.
+Jesse Langford is the only member of his family who survived the eruption and remains in a coma in Sydney's Royal North Shore hospital.

 READ MORE